ysugimoto/aws-account-switcher/README.md

 $ go get github.com/ysugimoto/aws-acccount-switcher/...
 ```

+Then you can get `aws-account-switcher` command.
+We recommend to rename as `acs`.
 Or, download prebuilt binary from [Release](https://github.com/ysugimoto/aws-account-switcher/releases) page.

-After that, you can use `acs` command.
+Then you can get `acs` command.

 # Usage

-`acs` accepts profile name of first argument, if supply it, loads and parse `~/.aws/credentials` file and export as environment variable, so you can export it by using `source` command on osx/linux:
+`acs` accepts profile name as first argument, if supply it, loads and parse `~/.aws/credentials` file and export as environment variable, so you can export it by using `source` command on osx/linux:

 ```
 $ acs [profile name] | source -